act65/act65.github.io/_posts/inbetween-posts/alien-treaty/2024-12-01-alien-treaty-03.md

 ## The great debate

+Sarah's first meeting with Ven-X hadn't gone as expected.
+She'd prepared extensively, rehearsing formal diplomatic greetings in the alien language she'd helped decode.
+Instead, she found herself in the UN building's cafeteria at midnight, sharing her coffee with a curious alien diplomat who had specifically requested to meet "somewhere ordinary humans gather."

+"This beverage," Ven said, analyzing the coffee through what Sarah assumed was some kind of sensory device, "it serves no nutritional purpose, yet you consume it daily?"
+The alien's form shifted slightly, a movement Sarah had learned indicated genuine interest rather than judgment.
+"And it's bitter, which humans typically avoid, yet you've added sweetener to make it palatable instead of choosing a naturally sweet drink.
+Fascinating."

+Sarah found herself relaxing despite the surreal nature of the situation.
+"Sometimes things that don't make perfect sense are the most meaningful," she replied, wrapping her hands around the warm mug.
+"Like poetry, or art, or..." she gestured at her coffee, "little rituals that make us feel human."

+"Feel human," Ven repeated, making a note in their data pad.
+"Your species puts great emphasis on maintaining your distinct identity.
+Yet you also seem eager to change, to advance.
+A curious paradox."
+The alien's form shifted again, this time in what Sarah was beginning to recognize as their equivalent of a smile.
+"I believe we will learn much from each other, Dr. Chen."

+***

 Dr. Sarah Chen stood at the back of the United Nations General Assembly, her tablet clutched tightly against her chest.
 The chamber hummed with a tension she'd never felt before.
 But then again, she thought, they'd never before debated the fate of our entire species.

 Sarah's tablet buzzed.
 A message from Ven-X: "Your species appears to be experiencing significant internal discord.
 Is this typical of major decisions?"